This is my personal blog, if you want to know more about me, please keep reading.

 Surfing the net since 1996.
 Troubleshooting WordPress since 2005.
 Managing my own LAMP/LEMP servers using bash since 2010.
 Doing support for Gravity Forms users since 2014.

 Do you want to know more?

 When I was just a kid I started playing with computers, an Amstrad CPC 464 (8 bits) was my first computer, well to be completely honest it was not mine but of my brother.
-And grew up along with the computer history, after the Amstrad I had many different Amiga computers (A500, A500+, A1200), and finally after a sad end for the Amiga computers due to Commodore financial problems I arrived into the PC and Microsoft Windows world that hated for years, but well, it’s not that bad these days and in fact I’m pretty happy using Windows for desktop.
+And grew up along with the computer history, after the Amstrad I had many different Amiga computers (A500, A500+, A1200), and finally after a sad end for the Amiga computers due to Commodore financial problems, and years of agony using a great machine but with less support each day… I arrived into the PC and Microsoft Windows world that hated for years, but well, it’s not that bad these days and in fact I’m now pretty happy using Windows for desktop.

 Before the internet I enjoyed connecting to local BBS’s with my 2400 bauds Supra modem, in those days being able to chat with someone or just upload/download files were like magic!
 After some years internet arrived and I started to use it sharing an ISP account with a friend (in those days you had to pay simply to have the right to access, not only the line also for an user to access to the net!).
 I had a few personal sites done with just HTML tags (CSS didn’t exists at that time!), image backgrounds and lot of GIFs :D just like any other webmaster in those days (the days of Geocities!).